felipekbatista/chemical_engineering-/README.md

 - Ammonia and nitric acid production processes

-  > This is a presentation and report I have made for a chemical engineering class that studies processes.
+  > This is a presentation and report I have researched and written for a chemical engineering class that studies chemical processes.
   >
   > Here the ammonia and nitric acid production processes are described with a process engineering overlook

 - Aspen plus files

-  > This contains my aspen projects , with descriptions and the simulation files.
+  > This contains my aspen projects, with descriptions and the simulation files.
   >
-  > There is also my third scientific initiantion file here
+  > Here is stored my third scientific initiation aspen file

-- environmental engineering
+- Environmental engineering

-  > This contains my first and second scientific initiation.
+  > This contains my first and second scientific initiation, which regards about biofuel production using liquid industrial efluents.
   >
-  > On them, I've studied effluent treatment and biogas production via bioreactors